IAmMarcelJung/fabulous-board-example/caravel/README.md

 mpremote mount . exec "import caravel_spi; caravel_spi.run()"
 ```

-Of course you can also come up with your own module.
+Of course, you can also come up with your own module.